Carol Gilligan: Psychology

 Gilligan proposed her theory of stages of female moral development based on her idea of moral voices.
 According to Gilligan, there are two kinds of moral voices: that of the masculine and the feminine.
 The masculine voice is "logical and individualistic", meaning that the emphasis in moral decisions is protecting the rights of people and making sure justice is upheld.
 The feminine voice places more emphasis on protecting interpersonal relationships and taking care of other people.
 This voice focuses on the "care perspective", which means focusing on the needs of the individual in order to make an ethical decision.
 For Gilligan, Kohlberg's stages of moral development were emphasizing the masculine voice, making it difficult to accurately gauge a woman's moral development because of this incongruity in voices.
 Gilligan argues that androgyny, or integrating the masculine and the feminine, is the best way to realize one's potential as a human.
 Gilligan's stages of female moral development has been shown in business settings as an explanation to the different ways men and women handle ethical issues in the workplace as well.

 Gilligan developed her own stages of moral development with the idea that women make moral and ethical decision based on how they will affect others in mind.
 She followed Kohlberg's stages of preconventional, conventional, and postconventional morality, but she based these upon her research with women rather than men, a major advance in psychological theory.
 These three stages also have two transitions between the three steps of morality.
-The stages are as follows: